-- preparing the board review process, for the conduct of which this committee formulates to the board of directors proposals on the grant of the mandate to a firm specialized in the sector, identifying the matters to be assessed and defining the modalities and time-frames to be followed in such regard; - supporting the board of directors, together with the nomination and compensation committee, in preparing a "contingency plan" providing the activities to be carried out in order to guarantee the proper management of the Company in case of early cessation of the chief executive officer before the expiry of the ordinary term of office (the so-called "crisis management" case); - in the event of early cessation of the chief executive officer before the expiry of the ordinary term of office, proposing to the board of directors the new chief executive officer in accordance with the nomination and compensation committee, taking also into consideration any indications provided by those shareholders that submitted the slate from which the outgoing chief executive office was drawn; - examining in advance the annual report on corporate governance to be included in the documentation of the annual financial statements; - monitoring on sustainability-related issues in connection with the Company's business and the interaction dynamics between the latter and its stakeholders; - examining the guidelines set forth under the sustainability plan and the implementation modalities of the sustainability policy; - monitoring the inclusion of the Company in the main sustainability indexes, as well as its participation to the most relevant international events on this matter; - examining the general structure of the sustainability report and the structure of its contents, as well as the completeness and transparency of the disclosure provided through such report, issuing in such regard a prior opinion to the board of directors called upon to approve such document; - examining the main corporate rules and procedures that might be relevant for stakeholders together with the control and risk committee whenever such rules and procedures are related to the internal control and risk management system and submitting these
+- the mandate to a firm specialized in the sector, identifying the matters to be assessed and defining the modalities and time-frames to be followed in such regard; - supporting the board of directors, together with the nomination and compensation committee, in preparing a "contingency plan" providing the activities to be carried out in order to guarantee the proper management of the Company in case of early cessation of the chief executive officer before the expiry of the ordinary term of office (the so-called "crisis management" case); - in the event of early cessation of the chief executive officer before the expiry of the ordinary term of office, proposing to the board of directors the new chief executive officer in accordance with the nomination and compensation committee, taking also into consideration any indications provided by those shareholders that submitted the slate from which the outgoing chief executive office was drawn; - examining in advance the annual report on corporate governance to be included in the documentation of the annual financial statements; - monitoring on sustainability-related issues in connection with the Company's business and the interaction dynamics between the latter and its stakeholders; - examining the guidelines set forth under the sustainability plan and the implementation modalities of the sustainability policy; - monitoring the inclusion of Enel in the main sustainability indexes, as well as its participation to the most relevant international events on this matter; - examining the general structure of the sustainability report and of the non-financial statement provided by Legislative Decree No. 254/2016 as well as the structure of its contents, the completeness and transparency of the disclosure provided through such documents, issuing in such regard a prior opinion to the board of directors called to approve them; - examining the main corporate rules and procedures that might be relevant for stakeholders - together with the control and risk committee whenever such rules and procedures communities and customers, supply chain, ethical conduct and human rights.

-- documents for approval to the board of directors, evaluating whether they should subsequently be amended or supplemented; - performing additional tasks assigned it by the board of directors.
+(4) Sustainability includes, among others, issues related to climate change, CO2 emissions, water management, biodiversity, circular economy, health and safety, diversity, management and development of people working in the company, relations with are related to the internal control and risk management system - and submitting these documents for approval to the board of directors, evaluating whether they should subsequently be amended or supplemented;

+• performing additional tasks assigned it by the board of directors.

-The following table illustrates the calendar of the corporate governance and sustainability committee meetings held during year 2017:
+The following table illustrates the calendar of the corporate governance and sustainability committee meetings held during year 2018:

-During such meetings which were duly attended by the relevant members (as well as by the chairman and by the other regular members of the board of statutory auditors) the corporate governance and sustainability committee carried out the following main activities:
+During such meetings which were duly attended by all its members (as well as by the chairman of the board of statutory auditors) the corporate governance and sustainability committee carried out the following main activities: